gohugoio/hugo/content/contribute/documentation.md

 needsexamples: true
 ```

-## ~~Please Help!
-Examples Needed!~~ (WIP)
+## Places to Start

 The preceding `needsexamples` is used to generate the following list of pages flagged for needing example.
-The edit link will take you directly to the edit URL for the file in GitHub:
+Links will take you directly to the edit URL for the file within the GitHub GUI:

 {{< needsexamples >}}

 {{% note "Pull Requests and Branches" %}}
 Similar to [contributing to Hugo development](/contribute/contribute-to-hugo-development), the Hugo team expects you to create a separate branch/fork when you make your generous contributions to the Hugo docs.
 {{% /note %}}

-## Be Mindful of Aliases

-Use aliases sparingly.
-The following table shows a list of all the aliases currently being used in the Hugo Docs.
-Check here first for potential conflicts if you need to use an alias:

-{{< allaliases >}}

 [abe]: https://en.wikipedia.org/wiki/K%C5%8Db%C5%8D_Abe
 [archetypes]: /content-management/archetypes/